himanshubansalfueled/Himanshu.github.io/README.md

 3. Tap on ellipsis
 4. Tap on Search
 5. Enter the coordinates
-6.Enable the “Allow Mock location” in Developer option by selecting Fake GPS APP IN Select mock location app option 7.Tap on play when you want to start
+6. Enable the “Allow Mock location” in Developer option by selecting Fake GPS APP IN Select mock location app option
+7. Tap on play when you want to start
-8.Tap on pause when you want to stop
+8. Tap on pause when you want to stop

 ## Location spoofing in iOS
 Developers had provided option to select the particular park from the app setting directly
-Steps:
+## Steps:
 Tap on Home park
 Select the home park from the list
 Selected park location is applied and park home screen is displayed in the app